OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

       | | |=125|

 - How many potentially loyal customers can the retailer identify to upgrade them to Champions?
-- How many customers is the retailer at the risk of losing due to lack of interactions or some other reasons?
+- How many customers is the retailer at the risk of losing due to lack of interaction or some other reasons?

 ### Data_Analysis